-If you don’t care that much about vendor lock-in, DynamoDB can also avoid you some headaches in short/medium term as it is a fully managed database.
+If you don’t care that much about vendor lock-in, DynamoDB can also avoid some headaches in the short/medium term as it is a fully managed database.

-The price is quite attractive in the beginning, but it can easily get out of control, here are some examples:
+TAs mentioned earlier, in terms of affordability, AWS’ DynamoDB pricing model is quite attractive in the beginning — but it can also get out of control.
+Here are some examples: